percosis-labs/percosis/x/concentrated-liquidity/README.md

 they trade.

-Specifically, we want to ensure that idle liquidity waiting for volume does not sit off the books with the goal of jumping in when a trade happens, as this makes Osmosis's liquidity look thinner than it is and risks driving volume to other exchanges.
+Specifically, we want to ensure that idle liquidity waiting for volume does not sit off the books with the goal of jumping in when a trade happens, as this makes Percosis's liquidity look thinner than it is and risks driving volume to other exchanges.

 While just-in-time (JIT) liquidity technically benefits the trader on a first-degree basis